PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-14-apache-vs-nginx.md

 Nothing surprising about the active users, given the result we already had.

-Also, looking at the servers metrics, we see that, for both of them, we have pleny of available memory:
+Also, looking at the servers metrics, we see that, for both of them, we have plenty of available memory:

 ![MemoryUsage][MemoryUsage]
 _Memory usage, not even 10% consumed, we should be fine - excerpt from GCP monitoring_